junxit/us-congress-bills-112/metadata.md

 - 2011-10-24 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
 - 2011-10-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 802). (text: CR H6992-6993)
 - 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 802).(text: CR H6992-6993)
+- 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.